-Common goldfish are scavengers and need roughage to graze on, enjoying things like arugula, romaine lettuce, and many herbs.
+Common goldfish are foragers and need roughage to graze on, enjoying things like duckweed, cucumber, and live food.
 They may even eat aquarium plants, but usually leave plants like anubias, java fern, and hornwort alone.

 - Related Read: Ryukin Goldfish